Ricardicus/ric-script/README.md

 ```
 # Including batteries

-I am contiuously working [the standard library of the language](https://github.com/Ricardicus/ric-script/blob/master/src/library).
+I am contiuously working on this languages [standard library](https://github.com/Ricardicus/ric-script/blob/master/src/library).

-If you feel like contributing to this project, I would be more than happy to see some PRs in this department.
+If you feel like contributing to this project, I would be more than happy to see some PRs in this department!